the-guild-org/docs/README.md

 ## Getting started

-This is an npm package hosted at: https://www.npmjs.com/package/the-guild-components.
+This is a npm package hosted at: https://www.npmjs.com/package/the-guild-components.

 We also have a Storybook here: https://theguildcomponents.netlify.app/